IHE/ITI.Finance/input/pagecontent/ITI-YY2.md

 ###### 2:3.YY2.4.2.2.1 FHIR InsurancePlan Resource Constraints

-A InsurancePlan Resource returned by the Beneficiary Manager shall be further constrained as described in the [FAIS InsurancePlan profile](StructureDefinition-IHE.FAIS.InsurancePlan.html).
+A InsurancePlan Resource returned by the Beneficiary Manager SHALL be further constrained as described in the [FAIS InsurancePlan profile](StructureDefinition-IHE.FAIS.InsurancePlan.html).

 ##### 2:3.YY2.4.2.3 Expected Actions